OSGeo/grass/README.md

 ## How to compile GRASS

-> See INSTALL file.
+> See the INSTALL.md file.

-Yes, you should really read [INSTALL](INSTALL).
+Yes, you should really read [INSTALL.md](INSTALL.md).
 In addition, there are detailed [compile instructions](https://grasswiki.osgeo.org/wiki/Compile_and_Install) in the Wiki.

 ## Docker